 The Romanesque towers on the right of this image are from the 13th century.
 The Gothic portions were started in the 14th.

-There were numerous memorial plaques on the exterior of the cathedral.
-They were too weathered to read, but still handsome.
+The numerous memorial plaques on the exterior of the cathedral were too weathered to read, but still handsome.

 The high point of the morning was sharing a glühwein with our tour leader Balázs.